tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/reactive-programming.md

 - Use of `Observers`: Implements observers in Shiny for immediate actions based on changes in reactive inputs, like updating UI or triggering events.
 - Reactivity Visualization with `Reactlog`: Utilizes the reactlog package to trace and visually represent the interactions and flow of reactivity within the application.

+In the next building block of the series, we will dive into [modules](/shiny/modules).

 {{% /summary %}}